-The Recruitment Services team can advise as to the suitability of any of these methods relative to the position advertised.
+The HR Business Partnering team can advise as to the suitability of any of these methods relative to the position advertised.

 The Chair of the Selection Committee submits each Candidate Outcome using Manager Online – Recruitment. .
 It is important that the Committee's recommendation identifies each candidate as ‘appointable’ or ‘not appointable’ based on the selection criteria and requirements of the role.